 The North Island's Grand Lake Taupo Region

-"craters", sea kayaking or bungee jumping from 150 feet above a river-the Lake Taupo region has it all and much more!
-There's lake swimming, skiing on a live volcano and
+geothermal "craters", sea kayaking or bungee jumping from 150 feet above a river-the Lake Taupo region has it all and much more!
+There's lake swimming, skiing on a

 Just a short 30 minute flight from Wellington, the

 greater Lake Taupo area includes Mt.
 Raupehu, Mt.
 Tongarino and Mt.
 Ngauruhoe, the three volcanoes of New Zealand's first national park, Tongarino.
 The mountains surround beautiful Lake Taupo,